ysmood/nobone-sync/readme.md

     pattern: '**'
     polling_interval: 500

-    # If it is set, data will be encrypted with the algorithm.
+    # If it is set, transfer data will be encrypted with the algorithm.
     password: null
     algorithm: 'aes128'